leaurix/PrototypeHybridScheduler/Readme.txt

 # 🏗️ Build Executable (.EXE)

-To generate a standalone executable:

 ## Option A — Using `build.bat`

-Simply double-click:
+Double-click:

 ```bash
 build.bat
 ```

-The script will:
+The script automatically:

-- Install dependencies
+- Installs required dependencies
-- Build the executable
+- Builds the executable
-- Launch the application automatically
+- Launches the application

 ---